Man whose NYC subway pipe-bomb fizzled gets life in prison

 “A life sentence is appropriate,” Sullivan said.
 “It was a truly barbaric and heinous crime.”

+The judge told the would-be suicide bomber that life in prison was “less draconian than the sentence you were going to impose on yourself.”

+Ullah, 31, speaking through a white mask over his black beard and with his tearful mother looking on from a courtroom bench behind him, apologized before hearing the sentence.

-“Your honor, what I did, it was wrong,” he said.
+“Your honor, what I did on Dec.
+11, it was wrong,” he said.
 “I can tell you from the bottom of my heart, I’m deeply sorry. … I do not support harming innocent people.”

 Prosecutors had sought the life term for Ullah, saying the “premeditated and vicious” attack was committed on behalf of the Islamic State group.